nextcloud/docker/README.md

 ## Persistent data
 The nextcloud installation and all data beyond what lives in the database (file uploads, etc) is stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) volume `/var/www/html`.
 The docker daemon will store that data within the docker directory `/var/lib/docker/volumes/...`.
 That means your data is saved even if the container crashes, is stopped, updated or deleted.

-When nextcloud is updated the source files and some system apps, that are shipped with the nextcloud installationare overwritten.
+When nextcloud is updated the source files and some system apps, that are shipped with the nextcloud installation are overwritten.
 To backup your nextcloud installation, you have to take care of five parts: data, config, apps, theming and database.
 The data and config are stored in respective subfolders inside `/var/www/html/`.
 The apps are split into system apps (wich are shipped with nextcloud and you don't need to take care of) and a `custom_apps` folder.
 If you use theming you can apply your theming into the `theming` folder.